Working Capital Turnover

 Change (16.75%)

 A simple 20% increase in net working capital creates a negative 17% change in the turnover rate.
-Reasonable changes of 3 to 5% are acceptable, changes of 10% or more in one time period is volatile.
+Reasonable changes of 3 to 5% are acceptable; changes of 10% or more in one time period are volatile.

 No Real Discernible Information – The final flaw is the actual outcome or derivative.
 As stated earlier, this formula is designed to identify the ability to leverage current assets.
-The higher the leverage the more likely management is efficient with net current assets.
+The higher the leverage, the more likely management is to be efficient with net current assets.
 However, this efficiency is at the risk of solvency.

 Thin working capital is very risky.
-To reduce risk, working capital must increase which decreases working capital turnover.
-In addition, this ratio isn’t even useful as a comparison tool over extended periods of time.
+To reduce risk, working capital must increase, which decreases working capital turnover.
+In addition, this ratio isn’t even useful as a comparison tool over extended periods.
 This is due to the volatility of the working capital balance.

 With these inherent flaws, how can this ratio be used to help an investor or management with small business models?